wordpress-mobile/AztecEditor-Android/.github/PULL_REQUEST_TEMPLATE.md

 ### Review
 @[USER_NAME]

-Make sure strings can be translated:
+Make sure strings will be translated:

-- [ ] If there are new strings that have to be translated, I'm adding them to the client's `strings.xml` as a part of the integration PR.
+- [ ] If there are new strings that have to be translated, I have added them to the client's `strings.xml` as a part of the integration PR.